 P2P File Sharing: What it is and what it’s for

-Before go into the technical side of things, first let’s see how P2P file sharing works in its simplest form:
+Before going into the technical side of things, first let’s see how P2P file sharing works in its simplest form:

-One of the many reasons why we go on the internet is because we want to get (or download) some files that we need for anything they could be possibly used for.
-And, we typically go through these steps to do so:
+One of the many reasons why we go on the internet is because we want to get (or download) some files that we need and we typically follow these steps:

 - Type a keyword or the name of the file you need on Google.